MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/get-elevations.md

 http://dev.virtualearth.net/REST/v1/Elevation/{Bounds}?bounds={boundingBox}&rows={rows}&cols={cols}&heights={heights}&key={BingMapsAPIKey}
 ```

-### Get the offset of the geoid sea level Earth model from the ellipsoid Earth model at a set of latitude and longitude coordinates
+### Get the offset of the geoid sea level Earth model from the ellipsoid Earth model

  This request returns the offset in meters of the geoid model (`heights=sealevel`) from the ellipsoid model (`heights=ellipsoid`) at each location (`difference=geoid_sealevel - ellipsoid_sealevel`).